 \begin{proof}[Proof of Proposition~\ref{prop:WC:meanvar}] From the proof of Theorem~\ref{theorem:meanvar} we know that the first and second moments of any extremal distribution~$\QQ\opt$ are maximizers of the support function evaluation problem~$\sup \{ q^\top \m + \Tr{Q\cov}: (\m, \cov) \in \U_\rho(\msa, \covsa)\}$ with~$q = - w$ and~$Q = \beta \w \w^\top$.
 The claim thus follows from Lemma~\ref{lemma:extremal:support:U}, which applies because~$w\neq 0$. \end{proof}

 Distributionally robust mean-variance portfolio optimization problems with 2-Wasser\-stein ball ambiguity sets were also studied by \cite{ref:blanchet2020distributionally}.
-Instead of minimizing a worst-case mean-variance risk measure, however, they minimize the worst-case variance of the portfolio return subject to a lower bound on the worst-case mean, which results in a more conservative model because the extremal distriburtions in the objective function and in the constraints may differ.
+Instead of minimizing a worst-case mean-variance risk measure, they minimize the worst-case variance of the portfolio return subject to a lower bound on the worst-case mean, resulting in a more conservative model because the extremal distributions in the objective function and the constraints may differ.
 The additional conservatism enhances analytical tractability.

 \end{appendix}